yanncoupin/stl2srt/README.md

 #stl2srt.py

-A program to convert subtitles files stored using the EBU (European Broadcasting Union) file format to the much simpler SRT file format.
+A program to convert STL subtitles files stored using the EBU (European Broadcasting Union) file format to the much simpler SRT file format with optional formatting.
 SRT also has the benefit of being trivial to convert to WebVTT, the [W3C](http://www.w3c.org) sanctioned subtitle format

 ## Usage